 At its essence however, law firm knowledge management is about how legal entities capture and leverage the combined know how (or knowledge) of individual workers, so a law firm acts as a united team rather than a group of individuals.
 For instance, in Linklaters’ report ‘Knowledge to Action’, knowledge management is defined as “….a toolkit of different methods, techniques, approaches, ways of working and behaviours that are all designed to enable and increase organisational efficiency.”

 For any forward-thinking firm, this knowledge management “toolkit” is increasingly reliant on the technologies and systems they choose to use.
 Once slow to embrace digital transformation, the legal industry has become so competitive over the last few years that those not using AI and analytics technologies are – as suggested by the American Bar Association – “scarcely able to compete for new business.”
-Subsequently, advanced technologies such as practise management systems, CRM software and document management solutions have also become vital, enabling employees to easily find information when they need it, benefit from an enterprise-sized pool of knowledge and collaborate with colleagues on cases.
+Subsequently, advanced technologies such as practice management systems, CRM software and document management solutions have also become vital, enabling employees to easily find information when they need it, benefit from an enterprise-sized pool of knowledge and collaborate with colleagues on cases.

 The nature of knowledge management

 As all law firms know however, knowledge isn’t a static asset that is easy to control.
 Although lawyers are the ultimate knowledge-workers, knowledge can become siloed as individual workers can be unable to access vital information from another colleague at the crucial moment.
 To further complicate matters, lawyers increasingly tend to share information via email, which can make capturing and preserving knowledge near impossible, particularly for large enterprises.